-Basmati rice has been our favorite for several years, but with this recipe for Persian rice or Arabic-style rice, I hit it off.
-I do not recommend another rice, namely basmati to use and preferably to take it from Arab stores and you will notice a big difference ...
-Besides the fact that it is very aromatic and tasty, it looks very good on any table, festive or not.
-And let's be clear, it's not a dessert rice, but you can make it if you want.
+Basmati rice has been our favorite for several years, but this Persian rice recipe or Arabic-style rice was a real hit.
+I don't recommend using another rice type.
+Use basmati, preferably bought from Arab stores, and you'll notice a big difference ...
+Besides that it's very aromatic and tasty, it looks very good on any table, festive or not.
+To make it clear, this recipe is not a dessert rice, but you can make it, if you want.
 It contains cranberries or sweet raisins, but they are more like a contrasting taste and all combine perfectly there.

-As traditional as I am in food, only by tasting can I be convinced of new flavors and tastes.
-Trust me, as you have had so far, that any food I recommend is highly tested and verified by the most demanding taster - myself.
+As traditionalist as I am in food matters, it is only by tasting that I can be convinced of new flavors and tastes.
+Trust me, as you've done so far, that any food I recommend is highly tested and verified by the most demanding taster - myself.

 Follow us on social networks!
 Don't miss new recipes and other news!

 Here you can see the raisins, cranberries and walnuts that I used, exactly as I indicated in the recipe.